 The event was chaired by Danny Wilding, Partner, Actuarial Consulting, and panellists included Paul Houghton, Partner and Head of Actuarial Consulting, independent trustees, and our guest keynote speaker Philippa Foster Back, CBE.

 10am – 11am, Thursday 30 September

 A world beyond Covid-19

 Building on the previous stream, the effects of the pandemic have been far more wide ranging than the way we make decisions.
-This stream will focus on two other important aspects of the pandemic - the impact on covenant and on longevity.
+This stream focused on two other important aspects of the pandemic - the impact on covenant and on longevity.

 With financial support schemes ending it seems likely that some sponsors will be facing distress.
 There have been some high profile distressed scheme cases in recent years and these can provide key takeaways that are relevant for other schemes.
-We will look at some obvious signs of distress as well as the implications these can have.
-A key takeaway will be the contingency plans that can be put in place by trustees in preparation for future distress.
+We looked at some obvious signs of distress as well as the implications these can have.
+A key takeaway was the contingency plans that can be put in place by trustees in preparation for future distress.

 Mortality rates and future longevity expectations have been impacted by Covid-19.
 So, how should trustees allow for all this uncertainty when funding DB pension schemes?
 And can longevity risk transactions help?
-We’ll help you to reach a meaningful conclusion.
+Watch the on-demand recording and we’ll help you to reach a meaningful conclusion.